skynettoday/skynet-today/content/news/_posts/2018-03-30-google-deepvariant.md

 	</figcaption>
 </figure>

 DeepVariant performs only the last step — determining which variants the aligned pieces represent.
 It’s powered by [Deep Learning](http://theai.wiki/Deep%20Learning), the technique behind most recent advances in AI and machine learning.
 As the authors demonstrate, it is significantly more accurate than existing tools, [making 10x fewer errors](https://blog.dnanexus.com/2017-12-05-evaluating-deepvariant-googles-machine-learning-variant-caller/).
-Interestingly, DeepVariant is based one [a deep neural network architecture](https://research.googleblog.com/2016/08/improving-inception-and-image.html) that was initially applied to classifying whether a picture contains a dog or a cat; this impressively showcases the applicability of Deep Learning to wildly different problems.
+Interestingly, DeepVariant is based on [a deep neural network architecture](https://research.googleblog.com/2016/08/improving-inception-and-image.html) that was initially applied to classifying whether a picture contains a dog or a cat, showcasing the applicability of Deep Learning to wildly different problems.

 ## The Reactions

-The media coverage about DeepVariant was generally accurate in its portrayal of both the technical and non-technical aspects of the story:
+The media coverage about DeepVariant was generally accurate in its portrayal of both the technical and non-technical aspects of the research:

 * Wired reported that "[Google Is Giving Away AI That Can Build Your Genome Sequence](https://www.wired.com/story/google-is-giving-away-ai-that-can-build-your-genome-sequence/)".
 The article does a great job of providing context for the research and the problem it solves, as well as telling the human story about how the project started at Google.